©2006 RollingMeadowsPuppies.com - All rights reserved.

 Choose an effective, commercial, bitter- or hot-tasting spray to safeguard objects.
 If he has the habit of chewing

-specific items, such as clothing, make sure that all clothing is out of reach except one or two items that are sprayed with
+specific items, such as clothing, make sure that all clothing is out of reach except one or two items that are sprayed

-a bad-tasting spray.
+with a bad-tasting spray.

 Every day, move the items to new positions around the house.
 In four or five days change the type of item.
-This teaches
+This

-the dog to leave your clothing alone because he associates them with a bad taste.
+teaches the dog to leave your clothing alone because he associates them with a bad taste.

 "Booby traps" are successful since they punish your puppy during the act and do not require your presence.
-A stack of
+A stack

-activated alarms are often effective in teaching a puppy to stay off furniture or out of plants.
+Motion-activated alarms are often effective in teaching a puppy to stay off furniture or out of plants.

 WHAT NOT TO DO